Health Services Organization and Policy PhD Program

 - we typically receive more than 70 applications each year from very qualified and talented people.
 Each entering class consists of 5–7 students;

 - the admissions decision is based on a holistic review that puts weight on many factors, including: fit with faculty research expertise; academic background for the proposed cognate; letters of recommendation; undergraduate GPA; and evidence of potential to be a productive researcher;

 - and many of our applicants have a master's or professional degree with strong grades, and most have relevant research experience.
 (However, we do not require any degree beyond a bachelor's to be considered for admission.)

 The department will begin accepting applications for fall 2024 in September 2023.
 Remember that applications and all supporting documents are due no later than December 1, 2023.

 Visit the Rackham Graduate School site for details on the application process.
 Additional information for individuals with

 international credentials can be found on the Required Academic Credentials from Non-U.S. Institutions website.

-Although personal interviews are not required, applicants are welcome and encouraged to get in touch with faculty with relevant research interests.
+Although personal interviews are not required, applicants are encouraged to get in touch with faculty with relevant research interests.

 All supplemental materials such as transcripts, CVs, and writing samples must be submitted via the online application system.
 Extra or supplemental materials will not be accepted by email.